-Being truly heard is rare in today's fast-paced digital workplace.
-Listening is a life-changing gift that every leader can give.
-Actively listening to employees leaves them feeling valued, affirmed, and connected emotionally with you.
-Being heard creates safety in the leader-follower relationship and is essential to establishing trust.
-Listening eases tensions and makes productive conflict work where resentment exists.
-Although being listened to is not commonly experienced in the workforce, listening is a leadership talent developed through practice.
+Being truly heard is rare in the workplace.
+Listening is a gift that every leader can give.
+It leaves your team feeling valued, affirmed, and connected emotionally with you.
+Being heard creates psychological safety in relationships and is vital to establishing productive conflict and trust.
+Active listening eases tensions where resentment exists.
+Although not commonly experienced, listening is a competitive advantage available to any leader looking for a powerful point of differentiation.

 Actively listening is your ability to hear and improve mutual understanding.
-Hearing is not a synonym for listening.
 When you actively listen, you pay attention, show interest, suspend judgment, reflect, clarify, summarize, and share to gain clarity and understanding.
-When you are practicing active listening, you are available to the other person.
+When practicing active listening, you are available to the other person.

 Suspending judgment can be tricky for leaders pressed for time.
 Leaders are used to fixing problems quickly, so slowing down can be very challenging.
 The goal of active listening is to hear the other person.
 Try to understand before you try to be understood.
 Listening does not mean agreement.